neoskop/dev-guidelines/README.md

 ## Deployment

 - We use [Docker](https://www.docker.com) to build and ship our applications.
+- We deliver a **docker-compose.yml** file for multi-container applications.
 - We use [Buddy](https://app.buddy.works/) to manage our deployment pipelines.
 Integrate your tests with Buddy whenever possible to prevent corrupt deployments.

 **[⬆ back to top](#table-of-contents)**